Beagle Health Issues: 5 Typical Concerns to Look Out For

 Patellar luxation is a condition caused by an unstable kneecap that has a tendency to shift sideways.
 This often causes pain, limping, and bowleggedness or unnatural posture.
 These symptoms might come and go, appearing suddenly and then disappearing as the kneecap slips back into place.
 This disease is slightly more common in Beagles than in most breeds.

 Patellar luxation is caused by genetic factors, but it can be exacerbated by obesity and exercise that is hard on joints.
 Dogs with Patellar Luxation shouldn’t be used in breeding to promote a healthy breed.
-If your dog does suffer from this condition, a combination of medication and physiotherapy exercise can help manage it.
+If your dog does suffer from this condition, a combination of medication and physiotherapy exercises can help manage it.
 In severe cases, surgery can be used to treat Patellar Luxation.

 4. Hypothyroidism